 Every effort is made to respond to all reports received regarding stray dogs on the same day as they are reported.

-Depending on the Dog Warden's day to day workload, however, it may not be possible to collect a stray dog from a member of the public later than mid-afternoon, because the kennels which are contracted by the service, close at 16:45 hours and it might not be possible for the Dog Warden to collect and transport a dog from the borough’s boundaries in time.
+Depending on the Dog Warden's day-to-day workload, however, it may not be possible to collect a stray dog from a member of the public later than mid-afternoon.
+The kennels contracted by the service, close at 16:45 hours and it might not be possible for the Dog Warden to collect and transport a dog from the borough’s boundaries in time.

-The dog warden service does not provide a re-homing service but it will assist an owner seeking to re-home a pet where possible.
+The dog warden service does not provide a re-homing service.

 On collection of your dog from the kennels you will be required to pay kennelling and any veterinary costs, along with a £25.00 administration fee payable on collection of the dog.

 All dog owners must keep their dog under control at all times.
 A dog is considered as dangerous if it is out of control, if it injures someone or makes someone worried that it may injure them.
 All dangerous dog enquiries are dealt with by the Police in Walsall and can be reported by telephoning the Police on 101 or by using their online reporting form.